Seller Economies of Scale

 Cause 3: Market Saturation

-Most of the previous examples of economies of scale made sense only if we assumed that the business would sell all of the extra inventory made or bought.
+The previous examples of inventory-based SES made sense only if we assumed that the business would sell all of the extra inventory made or bought.
 While businesses can't know exactly how many units or quantity they will sell, in many cases they can justifiably make a rough prediction and thus adjust their lowest price or prices accordingly.
-But what if the estimate is significantly off?
-What if a good portion of their extra inventory doesn't sell?
+But what if the estimate is off and a portion of their extra inventory doesn't sell?

 A business can miss its revenue target for various reasons.
 But one that always looms in the background with increased business expansion is market saturation.
 Market saturation is a situation when demand for a product or kind of product has been, or is being, fully satisfied.
 Therefore, depending on the kind of product, sales of it have been exhausted for the foreseeable future or their average for a given time period (e.g. monthly) is at or past its peak.
 It can refer to cases when demand has been met in the market as a whole or just for the market in a certain geographical area.
 For instance, if a business has just local aspirations and demand has been fully met in that area, then for that business the market is saturated.